vultisig/vultisig-contracts/docs/index.md

 constructor(address[] _defaultOperators) public
 ```

-## Whitelist contract
+## Whitelist

 The main functionalities are:

-- Self whitelist by sending ETH to this contract(only when self whitelist is allowed - controlled by \_isSelfWhitelistDisabled flag)
+- Self whitelist by sending ETH to this contract(only when self whitelist is allowed - controlled by _isSelfWhitelistDisabled flag)
 - Ownable: Add whitelisted/blacklisted addresses
 - Ownable: Set max USDC amount to buy(default 10k USDC)
 - Ownable: Set univ3 TWAP oracle